rajvipulraj401/React/React_notes/REACT_Full_Course/28to33/Readme.md

    - It identifies the differences (or "diffs") between the old and new Virtual DOM trees.

 3. **Efficient Updates**:
-   - React updates only the parts of the actual DOM that have changed, rather than re-rendering the entire DOM tree.
    - This approach improves performance by minimizing unnecessary DOM manipulations.
+   - It's faster because:
+   1. Changes are first made to the virtual DOM.
+   2. React compares the virtual DOM with the actual DOM and updates only the differences in the real dom (the part which actually affects the ui ,rather than re-rendering the entire DOM tree.) and other same things are not reloaded .Hence  reducing browser load.

 ## Component Lifecycle: